Yshayy/not-my-problem-talk/slides/second.md

 ##  A new requirement

-* Sending messages at scale
+* Sending lots of messages
 * Batch process

 ---